Ibarca/Traditional-Demand-Forecasting-Engine-using-Power-Query-Excel/README.md

 Products below a configurable sales threshold receive a dedicated forecasting approach.

-### Seasonal Classification
+### Extreme Seasonal Classification

 Products with strong seasonal demand patterns are managed separately.
+These are productes whose demand drops to zero in low season but suddenly increases when high season beginns

 The final classification determines which forecasting method will be applied.